 Education and Professional Experience

 Mary completed a Master of Arts degree at the University of Glasgow in French and German with psychology and moral philosophy.
 She followed this with a Bachelors degree in law.
-After graduation she practised as a solicitor and Advocate.
-For the next 13 years Mary worked in Scotland and at the European Commission in Brussels.
-She then undertook post graduate work at the University of Cambridge and became a tutor there for many years.
+After graduation she practised as a solicitor and Advocate for the next 13 years in Scotland and for 5 years at the European Commission in Brussels.
+She then undertook post graduate work at the University of Cambridge and became a tutor there for 10 years.
 In 2012 Mary returned to the Faculty of Advocates, Scottish Bar, to refresh her court craft.
 In 2014 she went non-practising to set up the The Reward Foundation.
 She remains a member of the College of Justice and Faculty of Advocates.

 The Reward Foundation

 Mary has had three leadership roles at The Reward Foundation.
 In June 2014 she was the founding Chair.
 In May 2016 she moved into the professional role of Chief Executive Officer which she then held until November 2019 when she rejoined the Board as the Chair.
 Most recently, in March 2021 she again moved into the role of Chief Executive Officer.

 University of Cambridge

-Mary attended the University of Cambridge in 2000-1 to do post graduate work on sexual love and gender power relations from the period of Classical Antiquity through to the early Common Era.
-These conflicting value systems apparent at that pivotal time still influence the world today especially through religion and culture.
+Mary attended the University of Cambridge in 2000-1 to do post graduate work on sexual love and gender power relations in the period of Classical Antiquity through to the early Common Era.
+The conflicting value systems apparent at that pivotal time still influence the world today especially through religion and culture.